Skip to content

 • November 13, 2025

-Think of a boiler service as a health check for your heating system and hot water.
-A planned visit from a qualified engineer catches smaller faults before they become bigger problems, keeps the appliance running efficiently, and helps maintain the validity of your warranty.
+A boiler service is a health check for your heating system and hot water.
+A planned visit from a qualified engineer helps to catch smaller faults before they become bigger problems, keeps the appliance running efficiently, and helps maintain the validity of your warranty.

-In this guide, we’ll cover what a proper boiler service includes, the best time of year to book, how often a boiler should be serviced, the early warning signs to look out for, and why the right certifications matter.
+In this guide, we’ll cover what a proper boiler service entails, how often a boiler should be serviced, and the early warning signs to look out for to avoid costly repairs.

 What Does a Boiler Service Involve?

-A good boiler service is structured, not a quick wipe-down.
+A good boiler service is structured, and a specific procedure is followed.
 After a visual inspection, the engineer checks that the appliance and controls are working properly, then moves to functional tests:

-• Fans and pumps are exercised; unusual noises or slow starts are noted.
+• Fans and pumps are exercised and unusual noises or slow starts are noted.

 • Safety checks include flame supervision and automatic shutdown to ensure the boiler operates safely in the event of a fault.

-• Internal components are opened up for cleaning – the combustion chamber and heat exchanger in particular – because a light layer of debris can impact energy efficiency.
+• Internal components are opened for cleaning.
+A light layer of debris can impact energy efficiency.

 • The boiler flue route and terminal are inspected, along with ventilation and clearances.

-• Using a calibrated analyser, combustion is set and flue-gas readings recorded; gas pressure and system pressure are confirmed against spec.
+• Using a calibrated analyser, combustion is set and flue-gas readings recorded.
+Gas pressure and system pressure are checked.

-• Around the system, the engineer looks for leaks or corrosion, checks radiator performance (slow, uneven panels may point to sludge/circulation issues), and makes sure seals are sound.
+• Around the system, the engineer looks for leaks or corrosion, checks radiator performance and makes sure seals are damage-free.

-Some parts naturally age even when the boiler isn’t working hard; gaskets can dry out, and internal components, such as pumps, can become stuck after long periods of inactivity.
+Some parts naturally age even when the boiler isn’t working hard.
+Gaskets can dry out, and internal components, such as pumps, can become stuck after long periods of inactivity.
 Catching that in a yearly boiler service is cheaper than a winter call-out.
-If you’re comparing options, a boiler service plan can spread the costs across the year; the one-off boiler service cost will vary depending on the appliance type and access.

 When’s the Best Time of Year to Service a Boiler?